 Comprehensive services, including JMH’s Cancer Services: At JMH, all of our team members strive to create relationships, environments and service delivery centered on our patients through a holistic approach to healing which ministers to the mind, body and spirit.
 We believe that healing can exist without curing, but healing can’t exist without caring.
 That’s why every patient’s care plan will be tailored to their individual needs.
 We listen to their concerns and desires and incorporate them into the care plan.

-Patterned after Toyota’s LEAN manufacturing system, our parent company is implementing landmark Value Optimization System to put real meaning behind “worker smarter, and not necessarily harder” to form an operations approach and work style that simply gets things done more efficiently while we eliminate waste – this program is believed to be a first in the hospital industry.
+Patterned after Toyota’s LEAN manufacturing system, our company is implementing landmark Value Optimization System to put real meaning behind “worker smarter, and not necessarily harder” to form an operations approach and work style that simply gets things done more efficiently while we eliminate waste.
 MSHA’s commitment is to make your career more enjoyable while we work together to deliver a better standard of care to our patients.

 |Main Entrance & Lobby||Hospital Interior Photos|